 Performance Feedback and Recognition

 Regular feedback sessions enable one to talk about performance, provide helpful criticism, and recognize accomplishments.
-Employee motivation and happiness can be increased by praising and acknowledging a well-done job.
+Praising and appreciating a well-done task can enhance employee motivation and pleasure.
 Hourly workers can identify areas for development and progress with the support of constructive criticism.

 Fair Compensation